saitaiky/notebook/docs/docs/aws/networking/fundamental/protocols/http-https.md

 ### Integrity

-> Integrity means that the message is not manipulated on the way to its destination.
+Integrity means that the message **is not manipulated on the way to its destination**.
 In websites without HTTPS, it is possible for Internet service providers (ISPs) or other intermediaries to inject content into webpages without the approval of the website owner.
 This commonly takes the form of advertising, where an ISP looking to increase revenue injects paid advertising into the webpages of their customers.

 Unsurprisingly, when this occurs, the profits for the advertisements and the quality control of those advertisements are in no way shared with the website owner.
 HTTPS eliminates the ability of unmoderated third parties to inject advertising into web content.